lxnt/SDL_pnglite/README.rst

 ---------------------

-By default, maximum size of parsed chunks and maximum size of resulting image data not counting palette is limited to 1<<30 bytes.
+By default, maximum size of parsed chunks and maximum size of resulting image data not counting palette is limited to (1<<31)-1 bytes.
+This is configurable.

 PNG per-channel depth